 Choice of subjects: Study was conducted after taking approval from Gazi University Animal experiments local ethics committee.
 In the study, 30 female Wistar albino elderly rats (> 12 months old) weighing between 200-320 g were used.
 The rats were housed in 12 hours light-12 hours dark and adaptation was achieved.
 Subjects were kept in standard light and temperature.
 While no liquid restriction was applied to animals receiving standard pellet feed, food restriction was applied during study days.

 Methods: Rats in all groups were weighed, recorded, and rats were fed normal for 20 days and once a week, RAM and hot-plate tests were performed and the results were recorded.
 Rats were divided into 5 groups (n=6).

-The rats in the control group (Group C) received 1 mL of 0.09% NaCl intraperitoneal (i.p.) and the rats were placed on the RAM after 30 minutes.
+Group C:The rats in the control group (Group C) received 1 mL of 0.09% NaCl intraperitoneal (i.p.) and the rats were placed on the RAM after 30 minutes.
 The number and duration of entry and exit to the arms of RAM and hot-plate durations were measured and recorded at 0.1.2 hours of the rats.

-Propofol 1% (Propofol 1%, Fresenius Kabi AB, Germany) i.p. at a dose of 100 mg/kg was administered to the rats in the propofol group (Group P) After the application, rats were expected to recover from anesthesia.
+Group P: Propofol 1% (Propofol 1%, Fresenius Kabi AB, Germany) i.p. at a dose of 100 mg/kg was administered to the rats in the propofol group (Group P) After the application, rats were expected to recover from anesthesia.
 Recovery from anesthesia was evaluated with tail pinch (compress the 3-4 cm distal of the tail's head with "Rubber dam" forceps for 30 sec) test and recovery time was recorded.
 After recovery; rats were placed on RAM.
 Recovery time was acceptted as zero hour.
 The number and duration of entry and exit to the arms hours of the rats and hot-plate durations were measured at 0.1.2 hours.

 Group OMP:Memantine (Ebixa 10 mg/g Merz + Co.
 GmbH & Co.
 Frankfurt / Main-Germany) was added to the water of the rats in propofol + oral memantine (Group OMP) for 20 days with a dose of 20 mg/kg/day.
 After administration of 100 mg/kg propofol i.p at 21st day, recovery was evaluated with tail pinch test and recovery time was recorded.
 After recovery; rats were placed on RAM, The number and duration of entry and exit to the arms and hot-plate durations were measured at 0.1.2 hours.

 Group OM: Memantine was added to the water of the rats in oral memantine group (Group OM) as 20 mg/kg/day for 20 days.
 These rats were put on RAM simultaneously with other group of rats which had 21st day recovery, the number and duration of entry and exit to the arms and hot-plate durations were measured at 0, 1 and 2nd hours.

 Group IPMP: The rats in the intraperitoneal memantine + propofol group (Group IPMP) received 1 mg/kg/mL i.p. of memantine (Memantine hydrochloride Sigma-Aldrich Chemie St. Louis-USA) at 21th day and after 30 minutes of administration, propofol 1% at a dose of 100 mg/kg was give intraperitoneally.
 Drug application times were recorded.
 Rats are expected to be recovered from anesthesia.
 Rats were placed on RAM after recovery, the number and duration of entry and exit to the arms and hot-plate durations were measured at 0, 1st and 2nd hours.